 Photographs are a great way of triggering memories for your writing and some photos may also make it into the book – but be selective.
 If your family history comes up to the mid-20th century and beyond then there will probably be colour photos.
 So the book will be printed on Into Print’s print on demand (POD) colour presses.
 As a result, we can use colour in other aspects of the book’s design (tables, illustrations, magazine style blocks of colour) and sepia photos will look like the originals.
-If the book is about an era before colour photography then black and white photos can be reproduced in ‘grey scale’ with black and white printing.
+If the book is about an era before colour photography then black and white photos can be reproduced in ‘grey scale’ with and the book printed on the black and white POD presses.
 Into Print helps authors with advice on how to best scan photographs, maps, illustrations and other materials that may be relevant to telling your family tale.

 Meet the ancestor(s)